 - Sentimental Items – photographs, baby blankets, heirlooms, letters and other personal items from loved ones are valuable and can compensation can be sought for their destruction.

 - Emotional distress – Having yourself and your belongings removed from your apartment unlawfully is among the most traumatic things that can happen.

 - Physical Injury – if a tenant or a member of their family is injured during the process of an illegal eviction, such as being pushed or shoved and then falling down and suffering an injury, compensation can be recovered.

 - Punitive damages – punitive damages are designed to punish bad behavior.
 If a landlord committed fraud as part of the illegal eviction, tenants may be entitled to recover punitive damages.

 Wrongful Eviction Lawyer Near Me

 Illegally evicted tenants often search online for ‘a wrongful eviction lawyer near me’, or ‘an attorney near me for illegal eviction’, after they are evicted and know they were wronged, but do not know what to do about it.
 After finding Whitney, LLP, they are often able to receive guidance and begin to regain control over what was done to them.

-Whitney, LLP offers Free Consultations to victims of evictions, and can inform tenants of their legal rights and what they need to do to begin the legal process of filing a lawsuit against their landlord to pursue compensation.
+Whitney, LLP offers Legal Consultations to victims of evictions, and can inform tenants of their legal rights and what they need to do to begin the legal process of filing a lawsuit against their landlord to pursue compensation.
 Call 410 583 8000, or Contact Us Online, to start the process.